ibm-cloud-docs/cloud-object-storage/basics/at.md

 1. A read action of the source object.
 This action generates an event with action **cloud-object-storage.object-restore.read**.
 2. A create action of the object into a bucket.
 This action generates an event with action **cloud-object-storage.object-restore.create**.

-You can use the `RequestData.requestId` field to identify the events that are generated when you restore an object.
+You can use the `responseData.requestId` field to identify the events that are generated when you restore an object.

 ### Getting all events that are generated for copying an object from one bucket to another
 {: #at-events-analyze-6}